andraugust/andraugust.github.io/index.md

    <p><em>2017-10</em></p>
    <br />
        <p>
          Can neural nets control Artificial Life agents?
 Can genetic algorithms optimize Artificial Life NNs?
-In this post a GA called Enforced Subpopulations is implemented to show that yes GAs can optimize NNs that control ALs.
+In this post a GA called Enforced Subpopulations is implemented to show that yes GAs can optimize NNs that control AL agents.
        </p>
    </td>
    <td width="50%" class="full">